sayaaoi/Map_Navigation/README.md

 #### Full map

 #### Route map
 For example, we want to know the path from node 17 to node 36.
-The first image is the path for people who don't need handicapped-accessible requirement.
+The first image is the path for people who don't have handicapped-accessible requirement.
 The second image is the path for people have handicapped-accessible requirement.

+Path for non-disabled people: <br>
 ![route_map1](https://github.com/sayaaoi/Map_Navigation/blob/master/Sample/route_map1.png 'Non-ADA path')

+Path for disabled people: <br>
 ![route_map2](https://github.com/sayaaoi/Map_Navigation/blob/master/Sample/route_map2.png 'ADA path')